ufz/ogs/Documentation/ProjectFile/prj/process_variables/process_variable/boundary_conditions/boundary_condition/t_geometry.md

-The name of the on which the boundary condition is defined.
+The name of the geometry on which the boundary condition is defined.